boulund/tcup/docs/source/output.rst

 Discriminative peptides
 -----------------------
-The names of all discriminative peptides along with the rank at which they were discriminative can be output to a text file using the ``--write-discriminative-peptides`` command line option.
+The names and sequences of all discriminative peptides along with the rank at which they were discriminative can be output to a text file using the ``--write-discriminative-peptides`` command line option.

 Antibiotic resistance